NTU-CSIE-DSA/hw0-DecksOfCards/statement/prob.md

 Given $n$ decks of cards, all initially empty, we want to perform four types of operations on them:

 1. Add a card numbered $k$ to the top of deck $i$.
-2. Remove the card from the top of deck $i$.
+2. Remove a card from the top of deck $i$.
 3. Move all cards from deck $i$ onto deck $j$.
 4. Shuffle deck $i$ into deck $j$.